MihailValkov/pizza-masterpiece/server/readMe.md

 If you do not have a MongoDB Cloud account, you can set the value of the `dbConnection` variable to `'mongodb://localhost:27017/{DB_NAME}'`

 If you do not have a [cloudinary](https://cloudinary.com/) account, you need to register one.
-After successful registration you need to visit Account Details to get the information about `Cloud Name`,` API Key` and `API Secret`.
+After successful registration you need to visit Account Details to get the information about `Cloud Name`, `API Key` and `API Secret`.
-You need to create "Upload presets".
-To do this you need to click on the "Settings" button in the navigation, then select "Upload" and at the end of the page you will find a link "Add upload preset".
-After clicking on this link, it will take you to the required page and you will be able to create "Upload presets"
+You need to create `"Upload presets"`.
+To do this you need to click on the **"Settings"** button in the navigation, then select **"Upload"** and at the end of the page you will find a link **"Add upload preset"**.
+After clicking on this link, it will take you to the required page and you will be able to create `"Upload presets"`

 You need to create the following `Upload presets`: